violetaini/3xui-geo-auto-update/README.md

 - Rocky Linux
 - Alibaba Cloud Linux

+When total memory is below **2 GiB**, the installer will first check whether a usable built-in system cron already exists.

+- If a usable built-in system cron is found, the installer continues to use native system cron
+- If no usable built-in system cron is found, the installer automatically switches to **Supercronic**

 In Supercronic mode, the installer will:

-- Download the Supercronic standalone binary
+- Download the standalone Supercronic binary
 - Create a dedicated crontab file
 - Create a systemd service
 - Enable auto-start on boot